A Guide To Downtime

 - Only primary characters may act in downtime.

-- Downtimes are submitted to the ref team through the weekly downtime form.
+- Downtimes are submitted to the ref team by email.

 - Characters learn skills through downtimes.

-- Characters can also take a variety of other actions in downtime, such as smithing, preaching, and astrology.
+- Characters can also take a variety of other actions in downtime, such as crafting, preaching, or astrology.

 - There is 1 week of IC time between most interactives.

 - You may contact other characters by letter.

 - You may not have IC conversations between events.